potholes-provincial-park

 Recommended: wear hiking boots or good walking shoes, if picnicking please pick up all trash to help keep the park pristine

 This is when our road trip plans changed.
-We’d never been to Chapleau and because we were already part way there, we headed east on Hwy 101 to continue on the Grand Algoma Tour.
-We could see the landscape changing and there were large “erratics” laying absently on the sides of the highway.
-Erratics are believed to be have been brought from glacial action.
+We’d never been to Chapleau and because we were already halfway there, we headed east on Hwy 101 to continue on the Grand Algoma Tour.
+We could see the landscape changing and large “erratics” lying absently on the sides of the highway.
+Erratics are believed to have been brought by glacial action.
 Not surprising after what we saw at Potholes Provincial Park!

 When you arrive in Chapleau, visit the Chapleau Museum and see the Ironhorse #5433 Steam Engine.

 The steam engine is enormous and there’s a metal staircase where you can peer into the engine room.
-Standing at the top of the staircase gives you a sense of how tall the engine is.
+Standing at the top gives you a sense of how tall the engine is.
 This one, in particular, weighs 275 tons, is 95 feet long and in its prime hauled 1900 tons!
 There is also an on-site caboose.
-Inside the museum are different artifacts like drawings and photographs, Indigenous art pieces, early furnishings, local history, memorabilia and more.
+Different artifacts like drawings and photographs, Indigenous art pieces, early furnishings, local history, and memorabilia are located in the museum.
+The museum also serves the community as a visitor centre.
+So, stop by during operating hours for information!

 Things to Do in Chapleau: Chapleau Murals, Michael Levesque Hiking Trail, have a picnic at Peace Park